stiec708/the-good-the-bad-and-the-ugly/README.md

 # the-good-the-bad-and-the-ugly
-Visual exploration of examples go good and bad design
+Visual exploration of examples of good and bad design